 Student researcher examines Xestospongia muta (Joseph Pawlik, UNC-W)

 Research Experiences for Undergraduates (REU): REU supplements to ongoing projects provide a mechanism to support meaningful opportunities to undergraduate students.
 As noted above, the Program does not intend for the post-award supplement mechanism to provide annual support for REU activities.
 In general, undergraduate support should be included in the proposal at the time of submission.
-If you are considering an REU supplement request, send an email to Gayle Pugh (email@example.com) detailing the proposed activities and costs by February 1 (annually).
+If you are considering an REU supplement request, send an email to Gayle Pugh (email@example.com) prior to February 1 (annually).

 Research Experiences for Teachers (RET): RET activities are designed to enhance the professional development of science teachers through participation in new or on-going NSF-funded research projects as detailed in the "Dear Colleague" Letter NSF 11-052.
 PIs are encouraged to include outreach programs for K-12 teachers within the broader impacts of a proposal at the time of submission.
 Supplements to ongoing projects are intended to provide opportunities for novel ideas that transpire after the project is underway.
-The request has to made when there is at least 12 mos. left of on the duration of the grant.
-RET supplement requests/inquiries to ongoing projects can be sent via e-mail to Gayle Pugh (firstname.lastname@example.org) anytime.
+RET requests must be made with at least 12 months remaining on the grant.

-Research Opportunity Awards (ROA): ROA activities are part of the NSF-wide Research at Undergraduate Institutions program .
+Research Opportunity Awards (ROA): ROA activities are part of the NSF-wide Research at Undergraduate Institutions program.
 ROAs enable faculty at predominately undergraduate institutions, including community colleges, to pursue research as visiting scientists with NSF-supported investigators at other institutions.
 The purpose of ROA activities is to enhance the research productivity and professional development of science faculty at undergraduate institutions.
 In addition, research activities should contribute to basic knowledge in science and provide opportunities to integrate research and undergraduate education.
-ROA supplement requests/inquiries to ongoing projects can be sent via e-mail to Gayle Pugh (email@example.com) anytime.

 Proposals submitted to the Program for the 15 February and 15 August target dates should be fully compliant with the most current NSF Grant Proposal Guide (GPG).
 Proposals that have errors or are not compliant create distractions for those responsible for reviewing and processing the proposal thereby detracting from merits of the research.
 Moreover, there are an increasing number of compliance issues that require the Program to return proposals without review.
 For these reasons, review your proposal thoroughly before submission to ensure that your proposal is in compliance with the NSF GPG.